Wealthsimple Crypto vs Newton vs Shakepay (2026): Low Fees vs. Free Bitcoin?

 Is there a limit on how much crypto I can withdraw to my wallet on Wealthsimple?

-Yes, there is a limit.
-For security, the wealthsimple crypto withdrawal limit daily is typically set around $10,000 CAD equivalent (or $25,000 weekly).
-This is important for “whales” or anyone moving large sums to self-custody.
-Competing platforms like Newton or Shakepay may have different limits, so check this if you plan to move high volumes frequently.
+Yes, the daily withdrawal limit is typically $10,000 CAD (or $25,000 weekly).5 This matters for anyone moving large sums to self-custody.
+Newton and Shakepay may have different limits, so check this if you plan to move high volumes frequently.

 About the Author